home-assistant/home-assistant.io/source/_components/bmw_connected_drive.markdown

 ha_release: 0.64
 ---

-The `bmw_connected_drive` component lets you retrieve data on your BMW vehicle from the BMW Connected Drive portal.
+The `bmw_connected_drive` component lets you retrieve data of your BMW vehicle from the BMW Connected Drive portal.
 You need to have a working BMW Connected Drive account, and a Connected Drive enabled vehicle for this to work.

 For compatibility with your BMW vehicle check the [bimmer_connected page](https://github.com/m1n3rva/bimmer_connected) on github.